Hayzed-Cyber/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio

 Hello, I’m Ashogbon Ayomikun Abdulazeez.
-I’m currently completing the **Google Cybersecurity Certificate**, and this portfolio showcases my progress, starting with Chapters 1 and 2.
+I’m currently completing the **Google Cybersecurity Certificate**, and this portfolio showcases my progress, starting with Course 1 and 2.

 ## Courses